AlexGrisin/qa-js-internship/README.md

 # Welcome to the Grid Dynamics JavaScript Internship repo

+End-to-end testing is an increasingly popular way to test applications against complex operations, UI states, mobile-friendly views, and more.

+The move to cloud computing has highlighted the importance of Application Programming Interfaces.
+API testing is a necessity with the rise in cloud applications and interconnect platforms.

-The purpose of this project is to create E2E Testing framework
+The purpose of this project is to learn and create E2E and API Testing frameworks with Cypress and Playwright

 ## Overview